 I sometimes add other ingredients to the pan at the start, depending on the mood I am in at the time.
 Favourites include:

-- a few roughly torn fresh curry leaves
+- a few roughly torn fresh or frozen curry leaves

-- the grated zest and the juice of a lime
+- the grated zest and juice of 2 limes

 Serve and enjoy!